-The Sweetness at the Bottom of the Pie – Alan Bradley|
+The Sweetness at the Bottom of the Pie by Alan Bradley, Review: Quirky

 ‘Feely says that there is a broken telephone connection, between men and women, and we can never know which of us rang off.
 With a boy you never know whether he’s smitten or gagging, but with a girl you can tell in the first three seconds.’

 She also graces us with her dry wit and a little evil streak that made me smile on countless occasions.

 ‘I waited as this sunk in.
 Communicating with Ned was like exchanging cabled messages with a slow reader in Mongolia.’

 And most importantly of all, Flavia de Luce is a book lover.